After Parking Lot Shooting, Florida's 'Stand Your Ground' Law Scrutinized Again

 McGlockton heard about the confrontation inside the store.
 Surveillance video shows him leaving the store, walking up to Drejka and shoving him to the ground.
 Just seconds later, Drejka, who has a concealed weapons permit, pulled out a gun and fired one shot at McGlockton, killing him.
 Sheriff Gualtieri says, "When he was on the ground, because he was in fear," Drejka told deputies, "that the next thing that's going to happen is that he's going to be reattacked by McGlockton.
 And that he felt he was in peril and he needed to shoot to defend himself."

 Under Florida's stand your ground law, a person in fear for his or her life is justified in using deadly force to stop an attack.
-Since Florida adopted the law in 2005, it's proved controversial in a number of cases, most notably the 2012 of Trayvon Martin at the hands of George Zimmerman.
+Since Florida adopted the law in 2005, it's proved controversial in a number of cases, most notably the 2012 death of Trayvon Martin at the hands of George Zimmerman.
 A neighborhood watch volunteer, Zimmerman was charged with second-degree murder and manslaughter but claimed self defense and was acquitted.

 In 2014, the law was back in the news again.
 In a movie theater in central Florida, retiree Curtis Reeves told another theatergoer, Chad Oulson, to turn off his phone, sparking an altercation.
 After Oulson threw his popcorn at Reeves, the retiree took out his gun and shot him.
 So far, Reeves has been unsuccessful in claiming immunity and a trial is set for next year.